02 Apr My Week at the Circumvention Tech Festival

 The summit also tried to map out what digital security trainers around the world needed, be it knowledge, skills, tools, or other resources that would help them do their work on the ground.

-The best part in my view, were the break-out sessions where we planned a training based on (mostly) real-life cases.
+The best part in my view, was the break-out sessions where we planned a training based on (mostly) real-life cases.
 Those sessions provided us with a lot of insights and experiences from different places.
 I think the sessions were very fruitful to me to learn about best practices from other trainers, on what I think I can apply in my trainings.
 We also tried to formulate a way to shift the focus of digital security trainings from tools to humans.

 On the last day, we had a chance to have small group discussions on various tools and talked to some of the developers.
-It was a good opportunity to get better understandings of the tools and updates on the their development.
+It was a good opportunity to get better understandings of the tools and updates on their development.

 Gender and sexuality was a major intersecting issue that was discussed a lot during the summit, by being built-in to the sessions and in and of itself.
-Some of the highlights included the discussion on how to work with communities of women and especially LGBTIQ on issues of privacy, surveillance and digital security, as well as a conversation on whether it's a good idea to mix women and LGBTIQ in general trainings.
+Some of the highlights included the discussion on how to work with communities of women and especially LGBTIQ on issues of privacy, surveillance and digital security, as well as a conversation on whether it’s a good idea to mix women and LGBTIQ in general trainings.
 And if that is possible, we discussed what the appropriate strategies to conduct such inclusive trainings are.
 All the dialogue on gender and sexuality gave us a strong realization of how we need more women trainers, and trainers who understand those issues well or are at least gender-sensitive.
-Another issue that I personally think worth noting is that we need more trainers from Asia since it was well under represented (there were only 4 of us from 3 countries, of which only 1 from Southeast Asia).
-It may be because there is not many out there or it may be because we haven't identified them.
+Another issue that I personally think worth noting is that we need more trainers from Asia since it was well under-represented (there were only 4 of us from 3 countries, of which only 1 from Southeast Asia).
+It may be because there is not many out there or it may be because we haven’t identified them.

 As a whole, the CTFestival and the Trainers Summit were huge successes.
 I didn’t learn many new skills in terms of the use of tools, but I guess the summit was not designed for that.
-It was designed to be a space to share experiences and a methodologies in delivering trainings.
+It was designed to be a space to share experiences and methodologies in delivering trainings.
 It successfully fulfilled that goal, and it was proven to be invaluable!